Granddi Ngoyi: Youth

 Despite being of Congolese parents, N'Goyi represented the land of his birth, France at the UEFA European Under-19 Championship.
 He was handed the number 13 shirt for the tournament and played all four games the French took part in.
 He was one of the French penalty takers in the semi-final match against Spain, and scored his penalty, although the Spaniards went on to win 4–2.

-In October 2008 N'Goyi was called up to represent DR Congo, along with Paris Saint-Germain team mates Larrys Mabiala and Youssouf Mulumbu for the 2010 FIFA World Cup qualifier against rivals Malawi.
-He accepted the call up, but did not make his debut, as his team were surprisingly beaten 2–1 by Malawi, having taken an early 1–0 lead, through former Portsmouth and Newcastle United striker Lomana LuaLua.
+In October 2008, N'Goyi was called up to represent DR Congo, along with Paris Saint-Germain teammates Larrys Mabiala and Youssouf Mulumbu, for the 2010 FIFA World Cup qualifier against rivals Malawi.
+He accepted the call-up but did not make his debut, as his team was surprisingly beaten 2–1 by Malawi, having taken an early 1–0 lead, through former Portsmouth and Newcastle United striker Lomana LuaLua.

 On 3 August, he was called up to the France under-21 team for a friendly match against Poland.
 He made his debut in that match as a substitute.
 He was called up again, two weeks later, for their UEFA U-21 Championship qualifiers against Slovenia and Romania.

 Senior

 N'Goyi was called up and started for the DR Congo in a 3–0 friendly loss against Gambia.

-On 13 November 2013, N'Goyi got another callup to DR Congo squad, but after discussions with manager Claude Le Roy to represent them, he and Stoke City midfielder Steven Nzonzi both turned down the opportunity to play for them.
+On 13 November 2013, N'Goyi got another call-up to the DR Congo squad, but after discussions with manager Claude Le Roy to represent them, he and Stoke City midfielder Steven Nzonzi both turned down the opportunity to play for them.

-N'Goyi remains eligible to still play for both DR Congo and France, since he only played for the DR Congo in a friendly.
+N'Goyi remains eligible to still play for both DR Congo and France since he only played for DR Congo in a friendly match.